Processing math: 100%

 • Be sure to disable your code before training your classifier. if you run numerical gradient computation on every iteration of gradient descent ( or in the inner loop of the costFunction, your code will be very slow).

 What if we set all values of initialTheta = zeros(n,1)?
-The values of $\Theta$ determine the values in the activation units in each layer.
-In case the values are same, the cost function will not decrease as the partial derivaties of the cost function will be the same, so will the values of $\delta$ and $a_1,a_2...a_n$
+The values of Θ determine the values in the activation units in each layer.
+In case the values are same, the cost function will not decrease as the partial derivaties of the cost function will be the same, so will the values of δ and a1,a2...an

 After each update, the parameters corresponding to inputs going into each of the two hidden units are identical.